Commercial Projects

 Initially, the Kenyan underwater museum would have been the first of its kind in Africa, but this accolade went to Egypt – which built an underwater gallery to ease pressure on coral and marine life in the popular diving site in Dahab, a tourist town north of Sharm el-Sheikh.

-Although the designs of the gallery are yet to be divulged, most underwater museums feature an above water section to display recovered relics, with underwater tunnels, running several feet below the surface to give visitors access to the antiquities buried in the water.
+Although the designs of the gallery are yet to be divulged, most underwater museums feature an above-water section to display recovered relics, with underwater tunnels, running several feet below the surface to give visitors access to the antiquities buried in the water.

-“We want to develop these wrecks in a way that tourists can visit them under water,” Dr Bita told the Business Daily in an interview, adding that some relics cannot be pulled out of water.
+“We want to develop these wrecks in a way that tourists can visit them underwater,” Dr Bita told the Business Daily in an interview, adding that some relics cannot be pulled out of water.

 “The sea offers a conducive environment for their survival.
 If brought out they can decay.”

-READ: Richard Leakey commissions Sh10bn Turkana museum
+RELATED: Richard Leakey Commissions Sh10bn Museum in Turkana

 “Once the museum is complete, we will have tour guides who will be guiding people under the water.
 Each wreck will have a placard that tells its history,” Dr Bita said.